VIDEO: Super 100: Watch 100 big news of June 08, 2023 of the country and world

 Food, love & romance: 6 Hotel K-dramas that are worth to re-watch

-IND vs AUS, Live Score, WTC Final Day 2: Australia bowled out for 469, Siraj picks 4
+IND vs AUS, WTC Final Day 2 Highlights: Australia in command after posting 469, India lose 5 wickets

+'Ye IPL nahi hai' - Fans fume after Shubman Gill scores only 13 runs in WTC Final

 WATCH: Axar Patel's exceptional direct hit catches Mitchell Starc short of his crease in WTC Final